UBS Asset Management Americas Inc. Sells 128,264 Shares of Willis Towers Watson Public Limited (NASDAQ:WLTW)

-UBS Asset Management Americas Inc. lowered its stake in shares of Willis Towers Watson Public Limited (NASDAQ:WLTW) by 12.1% during the 3rd quarter, according to the company in its most recent filing with the SEC.
-The fund owned 930,992 shares of the financial services provider’s stock after selling 128,264 shares during the quarter.
-UBS Asset Management Americas Inc. owned 0.72% of Willis Towers Watson Public worth $194,410,000 at the end of the most recent quarter.
+UBS Asset Management Americas Inc. reduced its stake in shares of Willis Towers Watson Public Limited (NASDAQ:WLTW) by 12.1% in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 930,992 shares of the financial services provider’s stock after selling 128,264 shares during the quarter.
+UBS Asset Management Americas Inc. owned about 0.72% of Willis Towers Watson Public worth $194,410,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Other institutional investors and hedge funds have also recently made changes to their positions in the company.
-Barclays PLC increased its holdings in shares of Willis Towers Watson Public by 328.8% in the 2nd quarter.
-Barclays PLC now owns 1,395,589 shares of the financial services provider’s stock valued at $274,860,000 after acquiring an additional 1,070,122 shares during the period.
-State Street Corp raised its holdings in Willis Towers Watson Public by 14.1% in the third quarter.
-State Street Corp now owns 6,297,149 shares of the financial services provider’s stock worth $1,319,232,000 after purchasing an additional 776,467 shares in the last quarter.
-Massachusetts Financial Services Co.
-MA lifted its position in shares of Willis Towers Watson Public by 60.1% during the third quarter.
-Massachusetts Financial Services Co.
-MA now owns 1,905,480 shares of the financial services provider’s stock valued at $397,902,000 after buying an additional 715,670 shares during the last quarter.
-JPMorgan Chase & Co. lifted its position in Willis Towers Watson Public by 128.7% during the third quarter.
-JPMorgan Chase & Co. now owns 930,930 shares of the financial services provider’s stock valued at $193,717,000 after acquiring an additional 523,892 shares during the last quarter.
-Finally, Alpine Associates Management Inc. increased its position in Willis Towers Watson Public by 117.0% during the 3rd quarter.
-Alpine Associates Management Inc. now owns 916,554 shares of the financial services provider’s stock valued at $191,395,000 after buying an additional 494,129 shares in the last quarter.
-90.32% of the stock is currently owned by institutional investors and hedge funds.
+A number of other hedge funds and other institutional investors also recently made changes to their positions in the business.
+RMR Wealth Builders purchased a new stake in Willis Towers Watson Public during the second quarter worth $27,000.
+CX Institutional raised its holdings in shares of Willis Towers Watson Public by 202.1% during the 3rd quarter.
+CX Institutional now owns 145 shares of the financial services provider’s stock worth $30,000 after acquiring an additional 97 shares during the period.
+Cerebellum GP LLC purchased a new stake in shares of Willis Towers Watson Public in the third quarter valued at about $62,000.
+Orion Portfolio Solutions LLC increased its position in Willis Towers Watson Public by 426.6% during the second quarter.
+Orion Portfolio Solutions LLC now owns 337 shares of the financial services provider’s stock worth $66,000 after purchasing an additional 273 shares during the last quarter.
+Finally, WASHINGTON TRUST Co acquired a new position in Willis Towers Watson Public in the 3rd quarter valued at about $71,000.
+Institutional investors own 90.32% of the company’s stock.

-WLTW has been the subject of several recent research reports.
-Raymond James lowered shares of Willis Towers Watson Public from an “outperform” rating to a “market perform” rating in a report on Wednesday, August 5th.
-Piper Sandler downgraded Willis Towers Watson Public from an “overweight” rating to a “neutral” rating and reduced their target price for the stock from $246.00 to $202.00 in a research note on Monday, November 2nd.
-ValuEngine raised shares of Willis Towers Watson Public from a “sell” rating to a “hold” rating in a research note on Tuesday.
-BidaskClub upgraded shares of Willis Towers Watson Public from a “strong sell” rating to a “sell” rating in a research report on Monday.
-Finally, MKM Partners cut their target price on shares of Willis Towers Watson Public from $220.00 to $200.00 and set a “neutral” rating for the company in a research note on Tuesday, November 3rd.
-One analyst has rated the stock with a sell rating, eleven have assigned a hold rating and five have given a buy rating to the company’s stock.
-Willis Towers Watson Public currently has an average rating of “Hold” and an average target price of $214.13.

-Willis Towers Watson Public (NASDAQ:WLTW) last posted its earnings results on Thursday, October 29th.
-The financial services provider reported $1.33 EPS for the quarter, beating the Zacks’ consensus estimate of $1.30 by $0.03.
+Willis Towers Watson Public (NASDAQ:WLTW) last announced its quarterly earnings data on Thursday, October 29th.
+The financial services provider reported $1.33 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.30 by $0.03.
 Willis Towers Watson Public had a net margin of 11.00% and a return on equity of 14.32%.
-The company had revenue of $2.01 billion for the quarter, compared to analysts’ expectations of $1.99 billion.
-During the same quarter in the prior year, the company posted $1.31 earnings per share.
-Willis Towers Watson Public’s revenue for the quarter was up 1.0% compared to the same quarter last year.
-As a group, equities analysts expect that Willis Towers Watson Public Limited will post 11.44 earnings per share for the current year.
+The business had revenue of $2.01 billion for the quarter, compared to analyst estimates of $1.99 billion.
+During the same period in the prior year, the firm posted $1.31 EPS.
+The company’s revenue was up 1.0% on a year-over-year basis.
+As a group, equities analysts predict that Willis Towers Watson Public Limited will post 11.44 EPS for the current year.

+A number of research analysts recently commented on WLTW shares.
+Morgan Stanley upped their price objective on Willis Towers Watson Public from $226.00 to $230.00 and gave the company an “equal weight” rating in a report on Tuesday, November 24th.
+MKM Partners cut their price objective on Willis Towers Watson Public from $220.00 to $200.00 and set a “neutral” rating for the company in a research report on Tuesday, November 3rd.
+BidaskClub raised shares of Willis Towers Watson Public from a “strong sell” rating to a “sell” rating in a research report on Monday.
+ValuEngine upgraded shares of Willis Towers Watson Public from a “sell” rating to a “hold” rating in a research report on Tuesday.
+Finally, Raymond James downgraded shares of Willis Towers Watson Public from an “outperform” rating to a “market perform” rating in a report on Wednesday, August 5th.
+One equities research analyst has rated the stock with a sell rating, eleven have given a hold rating and five have issued a buy rating to the stock.
+The company has a consensus rating of “Hold” and an average price target of $214.13.

 Willis Towers Watson Public Company Profile